 Leviticus 25:11 — The fiftieth year shall be a jubilee for you; do not sow and do not reap what grows of itself or harvest the untended vines.
 (NIV84)

 Leviticus 25:20-21 — You may ask, “What will we eat in the seventh year if we do not plant or harvest our crops?”
 I will send you such a blessing in the sixth year that the land will yield enough for three years.
 (NIV84)

-God told His people that in the Jubilee year, they were not to sow or reap.
+God told His people that in the Jubilee year (and the year before it), they were not to sow or reap.
 The reason was that the Jubilee was a time for Him to bless His people and provide supernaturally for them while they rest from their own efforts.
 In the same way, now that you have come to salvation in Christ, you live in the year of the Lord’s favor.
+(See Luke 4:19.)
 “For no matter how many promises God has made, they are “Yes” in Christ.”
 (See 2 Corinthians 1:20.)
 Salvation brings us into a permanent Sabbath and a permanent Jubilee.
 Our rest is eternal.
 Our freedom is eternal.
 The prophetic picture has been fulfilled through Christ.

-Just as the food continued to grow in Israel during the Jubilee year, the spiritual law of sowing and reaping still works today.
-But God instructed His children to ignore the natural provision and instead enjoy what He gave them supernaturally.
+Just as God provided for Israel during the Jubilee year, the spiritual law of sowing and reaping still works today.
+God instructed His children to ignore the natural provision and instead enjoy what He gave them supernaturally.
 We are invited to ignore the Law and focus on Jesus, who fulfills the Law.

 God doesn’t want you to reap what you’ve sown; He wants you to reap what Jesus has sown.

 The return on your investment is His to reap.
 The return on His investment — righteousness — is yours to reap.